-In the northern hemisphere, the sun will be due south at midday and vice-a-versa in the southern hemisphere.
+A. Sun – In the northern hemisphere, the sun will be due south at midday and vice-a-versa in the southern hemisphere.
 Two ways of using the sun in order to discern direction are the Shadow Compass and Analogue Watch methods:

 - Shadow Compass: Place a one metre high stick in the ground.
 Mark the location of the tip of the shadow.
 Wait 20 minutes, then mark the new location of the shadow tip.
 Draw a line between the two marks.
 This line runs approximately in an east west direction.